Dataframe#

 Returns a new DataFrame that contains all the rows in the current DataFrame and another DataFrame (

-), including any duplicate rows.
-Both input DataFrames must contain the same number of columns.unionAll()
+other), including any duplicate rows.
+Both input DataFrames must contain the same number of columns.unionAll()is an alias ofunion_all().- Parameters:

 other – the other